Niquette Bay State Park

 Niquette Bay State Park is a 584 acres state park in Colchester, Vermont, on the shore of Lake Champlain.
 The day-use park is located just off Route 2, about 4 miles from Sand Bar State Park in Milton, Vermont.

-Activities includes swimming, fishing, hiking, wildlife watching, and winter sports.
+The park offers activities such as swimming, fishing, hiking, wildlife watching, and winter sports.

-There is a swimming beach and hiking trails through the forested area and down to the beach.
+It features a swimming beach and hiking trails through the forested area leading down to the beach.